tutumcloud/cleanup/README.md

 **Arguments**

 ```
     CLEAN_PERIOD        how many seconds to run the clean script, 1800 by default.
     DELAY_TIME          how many seconds delay to remove docker images, 1800 by default.
+    UNUSED_VOLUME_TIME  how many seconde delay to remove docker volumes, 86400(24h) by default.
     KEEP_IMAGES         A list of Images that will not be cleaned by this container, separated by ","
 ```